oconnor663/jacko.io/posts/async_futures.md

     reference to a function that only needs a short-lived one, so that the long-lived reference isn't consumed unnecessarily. (`&mut` references [are not `Copy`][not_copy].)
-However, neither of those convenience features works through `Pin` today, and we often need to call `as_mut` explicitly when we're implementing `Future` "by hand".
+However, neither of those convenience features works through `Pin` today, and we often do need to call `Pin::as_mut` explicitly when we're implementing `Future` "by hand".
 If [`&pin` or maybe `&pinned` references][pinned_places] became a first-class language feature someday, that would make these examples shorter and less finicky.

 [deref_coercion]: https://doc.rust-lang.org/book/ch15-02-deref.html#implicit-deref-coercions-with-functions-and-methods
 [reborrowing]: https://github.com/rust-lang/reference/issues/788